ddolgushin/stats/README.md

 Classes for statistical data processing.

 For now there are two implementations:
-  * Jenks-Fisher method -- port from https://github.com/pschoepf/naturalbreaks.
+  * Jenks-Fisher method (so called "natural breaks" method) -- port from https://github.com/pschoepf/naturalbreaks.
   * Standard deviation method.

 The examples of usage are presented in corresponding tests.